Rick-Xia/ScienceSARU/tmr.md

 Listener added. modified the whole structure of this SPA. going to work on evaluation sections and/or deploying Redux Keep working on details of React.
 Now finished React courses on codeacademy.com Applying React programming patterns, re-configuring code.
+Going to make the algorithm for evaluating points, and apply style to components